yarml/Hydrogen/README.md

 # Test branch
 This branch is to try and handwrite a lexer and parser

-If it is successful, then this will become the main branch
+If it is successful, then this will be merged with the main branch

+# Build dependencies
+`spdlog`

 # TODO:
 Write this page